 Energy and Mining

 The impact of mining and oil and gas development on wilderness characteristics and ecosystems on which tourism depends is a major concern.
-In some locations around the province these impacts can be quite severe.
+In some locations around the province, these impacts can be quite severe.
 The recent Mount Polley Mine disaster, which occurred in August 2014 when a tailings storage facility breach contaminated the Quesnel Lake Watershed polluting downstream environments all the way to the Fraser River with toxic mine wastes, is a glaring example of the serious and lasting impact of mine mismanagement.
-Read the WTABC press release on Mount Polley by following this link.
 While mining and oil and gas development can provide economic stimulus and support for communities throughout BC, it needs to be done sustainably, with minimal impact on ecosystems and with consideration of other important land uses like wilderness tourism.

 Pipelines and Tanker Traffic

 The WTABC is opposed to the Northern Gateway Pipeline project (NGP) as it is now constituted as we feel the risks to our businesses are extremely high.
 The WTABC is not anti-oil development.
-We are in the tourism business and depend on people traveling around the globe (on oil supported transportation infrastructure) to get to BC to experience the products and services we offer.
+We are in the tourism business and depend on people travelling around the globe (on oil supported transportation infrastructure) to get to BC to experience the products and services we offer.
 Our exports sustain the foreign economies that allow those clients to visit Canada.
 Our concern is about how we develop (or protect) the best of BC and the associated risks involved.
-The Enbridge project as proposed, with a port in Kitimat and tanker route out Douglas Channel, is just too risky a proposition for our industry to support.
-A copy of the WTABC position paper on the issue and official written submission to the Joint Review Panel can be found here.
+The Enbridge project as proposed, with a port in Kitimat and tanker route out Douglas Channel, is too risky a proposition for our industry to support.

 Like the NGP, the proposed expansion of the Kinder-Morgan Trans Mountain Pipeline (TMP) would increase tanker traffic in British Columbia’s pristine coastal waters.
 The TMP would triple existing pipeline capacity, delivering that much more bitumen across the province to the Westridge Marine Terminal in Burnaby and then into the tumultuous waters of Haro Straight and beyond.
 Read the WTABC’s Letter of Comment submission to the National Energy Board hearings here.